 The minimum payment you have to make to avoid a late fee differs between providers.
 It’s generally calculated as either a percentage of your outstanding balance, or a set amount of cash – whichever is greater.
 The interest due for the month is then added, as well as any charges or fees included as part of the card’s general usage.

 This means as you pay off more of your balance, your minimum payment amount should gradually reduce.
-However, this will mean it takes longer to pay your overall balance off, as you pay less and less each time.
+But this will mean it takes longer to pay your overall balance off, as you pay less and less each time.
 It also means you’re likely to pay more interest on your balance.